 Problem: People in your city have been getting sick from their drinking water.
-When the water was tested, high levels of nitrates were found, probably due to the chemicals used on farms upstream in the town of Rabbit.
-Nitrates are the common ingredient in fertilizers used by farmers.
-These farmers often need to use fertilizers in order to produce enough crops, but unfortunately a lot of those fertilizers end up in the water and become pollutants.
-Nitrates can lead to low oxygen in the water, which is bad for biodiversity.
-Also, nitrates in drinking water can cause 'blue baby disease'.
-This disease affects babies and can cause brain damage or even death.
+When the water was tested, high levels of nitrates were found, probably due to the nitrogen fertilizers used on farms upstream in the town of Rabbit.
+When excess fertilizer ends up in the water, it can lead to low oxygen in the water, which is bad for aquatic life.
+Also, nitrates in drinking water can cause 'blue baby disease, which can cause brain damage or even death.
 Now you have to decide whether to build a drinking water treatment plant.

 A. Build a new drinking water treatment plant.
-You have to spend \$6,000 to build the plant, but it would provide jobs which would bring \$1,000 in income taxes each of the following years.
-The treatment plant would remove the extra nitrate that is in the drinking water.
+You have to spend \$7,000 to build the plant, but it would provide jobs which would bring \$1,000 in income taxes in each of the following years.
+The treatment plant would remove the extra nitrate that is in the drinking water, but not from the water in the streams or rivers.

 Ecosystem Services and Money Consequence Who will this most affect?

 Costs and Profit

 -2 Water quality card Water quality in streams would not improve

 because the excess nitrate would still be in

 the waterways, just not in the drinking water.

 -2 Biodiversity card Biodiversity would not improve because the

 aquatic organisms because nitrate would only

 be taken out of drinking water.

 +3 Human health No deaths from "blue baby disease"

 -\$6,000 Cost of the treatment plant

-Residents who like this idea: 70)%
+Residents who like this idea: 70 %

 B. Convince the town of Rabbit to reduce their water pollution.
 Rabbit does not want to do anything about its water pollution, so you have to find a way to convince them.
 You could ask farmers in Rabbit to reduce their use of fertilizers (which may reduce the amount of crops they produce), or you could ask them to use organic fertilizers instead of using lots of chemical fertilizer.
-If you can get them to reduce their pollution levels, the health of your residents will improve and water quality will improve.
 Providing \$4,000 for Rabbit to begin changing its farming practices would be ideal.

-Ecosystem Services and Consequence Who will this most affect?
-Money Costs and Profit +2 Water quality card Water quality would improve because the excess nitrate would be reduced. +2 Biodiversity card Biodiversity would improve because the aquatic organisms would no longer have to deal with high levels of nitrate in their water +2 Human health Less deaths from "blue baby disease" -\$4,000 Cost of changing farming practices in Rabbit Residents who like this idea: 90%
+Ecosystem Services and Money Costs and Profit Consequence Who will this most affect? +2 Water quality card Water quality would improve because the excess nitrate would be reduced. +2 Biodiversity card Biodiversity would improve because the aquatic organisms would no longer have to deal with high levels of nitrate in their water +2 Human health Less deaths from "blue baby disease" -\$4,000 Cost of changing farming practices in Rabbit Residents who like this idea: 90%